 The DDJ-SB3 is a 2-channel DJ controller that’s designed specifically for use with the Serato DJ Lite software.
 Its layout is similar to that of the more expensive DDJ-S devices and includes jog wheels, performance pads, play and cue buttons and independent auto loop buttons.

 Updated from the DDJ-SB2, the SB3 offers a feature called Pad Scratch, which was created in collaboration with DJ Jazzy Jeff.
 This enables you to initiate eight of his trademark scratch techniques - the scratch is automatically matched to the track’s BPM – which can be used in isolation or in combination with your own scratching.

-The latest iteration of NI’s entry-level Traktor controller is a great tool for beginner DJs.
+The latest iteration of NI’s entry-level Traktor controller is a great tool for new DJs.
 It can connect to both a laptop running Traktor Pro 3 or NI’s free Traktor DJ iOS app, with no need for an additional cable or adapter.
 This controller is very easy to use and, although its jog wheels lack the finesse of its bigger siblings, has everything needed to get started and play small parties or home DJ sets.

 We’d like to see a bit more integration between the iOS and laptop versions of Traktor - libraries and cue points aren’t currently importable from one to the other - but for a fun and portable DJ controller this is a great option.

 Pioneer DJ’s entry-level rekordbox DJ controller is relatively lightweight and not too bulky, so will fit inside most backpacks.
 Bundled with the controller is, of course, rekordbox DJ software, and rekordbox DVS can be accessed via a paid upgrade.